Josephine Tewson: Early career

 Tewson began acting on the London stage in the 1950s and remained active in theatre productions throughout her professional career.
 She appeared on television during the 1960s with semi-regular appearances on shows like Z-Cars, The Dick Emery Show, and The Charlie Drake Show.
 She was a regular comedy performer in sketches on David Frost on Sunday and Hark at Barker (1969–1970).
+She created the role of Mrs. Drudge in the premiere of Tom Stoppard's The Real Inspector Hound at the Criterion Theatre in London in June 1968.

 She later appeared in Mostly Monkhouse, a BBC Radio comedy with David Jason and Bob Monkhouse.
 During the 1970s she had significant roles in comedy sitcoms including Six Dates with Barker, Coppers End (1971), and 1977's Odd Man Out with John Inman playing her half-sibling.
 She co-starred in No Appointment Necessary with Roy Kinnear; the tapes of which have been lost or destroyed.
 Tewson played Edna Hawkins (usually referred to as "Mrs H" by Shelley) in the first six series of the British sitcom Shelley (1979–82).
 Later, she played Jane Travers in Ronnie Barker's last starring television role before his retirement, the sitcom Clarence (1988), which he wrote.
 She appeared as two characters in the 1984 children's film Gabrielle and the Doodleman, as Gabrielle's father's housekeeper Mrs. Briggs, and as the Fairy Godmother.

 Tewson was rumoured to be Inman's cousin though she denied this in several interviews.